-- B. Eligibility: The insurance must be for residential purposes, not for commercial exposures; four-unit maximum, no more than 2 boarders per unit, owner occupied in one of the units; no farm use is covered. - Certain incidental business and professional occupancies are allowed.
+B. Eligibility: The insurance must be for residential purposes, not for commercial exposures; four-unit maximum, no more than 2 boarders per unit, owner occupied in one of the units; no farm use is covered.

+- A farmhouse must be covered under a Farm or Ranch policy due to the business exposures.
+It is considered a commercial policy but the portion providing coverage for the home is identical to the homeowners policies. - Certain incidental business and professional occupancies are allowed.
 These operations must be conducted by the insured and include such occupancies as beauty parlors, photographic studios, and professional offices like insurance and real estate agents.
-Professional liability is excluded. - C. Purpose: Homeowner Policies are package policies because they include coverage for property and casualty (liability).
-The purpose of paying for a homeowner policy is in the event there is a loss caused by a covered peril, the homeowner does not have to pay for all the repairs or replacement out of pocket.
+Professional liability is excluded.

+C. Purpose: Homeowner Policies are package policies because they include coverage for property and casualty (liability).
+The purpose of paying for a homeowner's policy is, in the event there is a loss caused by a covered peril, the homeowner does not have to pay for all the repairs or replacement out of pocket.
 They pay a deductible and the insurance company covers what is listed in the policy.

 A homeowner may be held liable for damages arising from her home or yard, or for the actions of her children or pets.
 An individual can also be held liable for damages arising out of personal activities away from the home.
 All of these types of exposures are covered under Section II of the HO policy.
-A homeowner policy is protection for the consumer against the financial impact of a loss.
+A homeowner's policy is protection for the consumer against the financial impact of a loss.

-D. Definitions in a homeowner policy include:
+D. Definitions in a homeowner's policy include:

-Persons Insured include: The named insured and All residents of the same household who are relatives of the named insured and Anyone who is under 21 years of age and in the care of any persons insure.
+a) Persons Insured include: The named insured and All residents of the same household who are relatives of the named insured and Anyone who is under 21 years of age and in the care of any persons insured.

-- 2. Replacement cost is like for like.
-E.g., a 15-inch laptop for a 15-inch laptop, regardless of the original purchase price. - 3.
-Actual Cash Value is the depreciated value.
+b) Replacement Cost is like for like. e.g., a 15-inch laptop for a 15-inch laptop, regardless of the original purchase price.

+c) Actual Cash Value is the depreciated value.
 A 15-inch laptop purchased 5 years ago would have a greatly depreciated value.
 In order to replace it the consumer needs to pay the difference.
-This can save money in premium but will cost more out of pocket if there is a loss. - 4.
-Depreciation is a reduction in the value of an item over time, due to wear and tear. - 5.
-Deductible.
+This can save money in premium but will cost more out of pocket if there is a loss.

+d) Depreciation is a reduction in the value of an item over time, due to wear and tear.

+e) Deductible is the amount paid by the consumer before the carrier pays.
+The purpose is to lower premiums, avoid overuse of the benefits by the insured, and avoid multiple small claims for the carrier.
 Is it a dollar amount or a percentage?
-A normal deductible of \$500 may be a part of a policy for most losses, but special coverages like earthquake and in some parts of the country 'wind,' the deductible may be a percentage.
-This is the percentage of the total replacement cost, not the repair alone. - 6.
-Home-sharing coverage such as rental by a home-sharing occupant for up to 30 days may be added on your policy for limited coverage amounts.
+A normal deductible of \$500 or \$1000 may be a part of a policy for most losses, but special coverages like earthquake and in some parts of the country 'wind', the deductible may be a percentage.
+This is the percentage of the total replacement cost, not the repair alone.

+f) Home-sharing coverage such as rental by a home-sharing occupant for up to 30 days may be added on your policy for limited coverage amounts.

 II.
-Perils Insured Against
+Perils Insured Against The perils insured against are identical to a dwelling policy with the exception of theft being a covered peril without having to be endorsed